DaoHongDS/BTC_price_with_SA/README.md

 # BTC_price_with_SA

 Do you own bitcoin (BTC)?
-Do you want to know the trend of BTC price in near future?
-I do.
+Do you want to know the trend of BTC price in the near future?

-And in this project, I have implemented the best model in the paper [Predicting the Price of Bitcoin Using Sentiment-Enriched Time Series Forecasting](https://www.mdpi.com/2504-2289/7/3/137)
+In this project, I have implemented the best model in the paper [Predicting the Price of Bitcoin Using Sentiment-Enriched Time Series Forecasting](https://www.mdpi.com/2504-2289/7/3/137)

 # Data Processing